 Cost-effective and available in small bags, this product is available free of charge with all orders of our internal tiles.
 It can be used externally, but, given its need for fast application, we feel other products are a better choice for outdoor paving.

-Meanwhile, if you have any questions about any of our patio grouting—or any other—products, we’re more than happy to talk them through with you.
+If you have any questions about our patio grouting—or any other—products, we’re more than happy to talk them through with you.
 Just pick up the phone, drop into one of our showrooms, or send us an email.